-Newsletter of the President of Aix-Marseille University to the university community
+Information letter from the President of Aix-Marseille University to the university community

 Wednesday, April 22, 2020,

-Take great care of yourself.
+Take good care of yourselves.

-1. Examination modalities
+1. Examination procedures

-What about evaluations this semester?
+What about the evaluations this semester?
 In summary :

-- Then, the work done during the confinement will be evaluated on different supports (reports, case analysis, etc...) mostly in continuous control.
+- Then, the evaluation will be made of the work done during the confinement on different supports (reports, case analysis, etc...) mainly in continuous control.

 What about face-to-face exams?

-- Concerning individual aid following the interruption of internships, a letter was sent to the training managers, asking them to investigate with each of the students who were on internship, on any financial problems that may have been encountered.
-More than 260 applications were received.
-However, not all of them were eligible.
+- Concerning the individual aid following the interruption of the internships, a letter was sent to the training managers, so that they could enquire with each student who was on an internship, about the financial problems they might have encountered.
+More than 260 files were received.
+However, not all were eligible.
 To date, 95 files eligible for the scheme have been forwarded by our teams to the CROUS social workers.
-Some sixty of them have already received financial aid of between €200 and €600 (flat-rate aid).
-During the crisis period, since the payment of funds does not require the student to go before a court, the students concerned receive their financial aid more quickly.
+About sixty of them have already received financial aid of between 200€ and 600€ (flat-rate aid).
+During the crisis period, the payment of the funds does not require the passage in front of an authority, the students concerned receive their financial aid more quickly.

 - To reduce the digital divide and enable e-learning, we distributed 200 SIM cards, a hundred USB keys and nearly 350 computers.

 I wish you all courage.
-We will emerge stronger from this crisis, which brings us together around values of solidarity.
+We will emerge stronger from this crisis which brings us together around values of solidarity.

 President of Aix-Marseille University